-The story is told in first person by Mercy (a.k.a.
+The story is told by Mercy (a.k.a.
 Sugar) Legowski-Gracia, a teenage girl who struggles with her weight and additional pressures from her family, chiefly her neer-do-well brother, Skunk, and her severely obese, bedridden mother.
 Skunk treats Sugar like his own personal punching bag, both literally and figuratively, and her mother emotionally blackmails Sugar into “caring” for her.
 (I say “caring” because usually what Sugar’s mother wants is unhealthy food, cigarettes, and someone to verbally lambaste.)
-Sugar accepts her fate, assuming this is just the way her life is meant to be and there can be no escape.
+Sugar accepts her fate, assuming this is the way her life is meant to be and that there can be no escape.

-Similarly, you grit your teeth along with Sugar in her pent-up anger and frustrations, especially as she battles with her weight yet continues to feed her addiction.
+Sugar is a cathartic novel (rare for the YA market, I feel) in that it really lets you experience what Sugar is going through.
+You understand why she feels compelled to eat beyond healthy limits to ease away her emotional pain.
+You grasp how food provides her with a temporary release.
+You grit your teeth along with her in her pent-up anger and frustrations.
 You want her to leave her destructive home life because Sugar is a good-willed girl and deserves for her life to change for the better.
-Yet her world remains on repeat as she’s ensnared in a cycle of self-degradation, which leads her to food for comfort, which causes her to dislike herself, which leads her back to food, and so on.
+Yet her world remains on repeat as she’s ensnared in a cycle of self-degradation, which leads her to food for comfort, which causes her to dislike herself, which leads her to food again, and on and on.
 Make no mistake – this isn’t an easy read but it’s not all doom and gloom as doses of gentle humor are woven throughout and not every circumstance is dire nor is everyone Sugar encounters an antagonist.

 Overall, Sugar is an emotional roller coaster that compelled me to see how Sugar would eventually rise above her lot in life.
 While not perfect, the novel is solidly constructed and delivered and the ending is satisfactory for both Sugar and the reader.
 I’d certainly recommend it though be prepared to be challenged.
-This might not be an earth-shattering read but it will open up your heart and your head to learning what it’s like for someone with a food addiction though, in the end, there can be hope for a positive change.
+This might not be an earth-shattering read but it will open up your heart and your head to learning what it’s like for someone with a food addiction though in the end there can be hope for a positive change.